Home / Breakfast Recipes / The ULTIMATE 90 Second Microwave Oatmeal

 microwave oatmeal with milk being poured onto it

 Cold winter weather begs for a warm and hearty breakfast.
-In our house, that usually means we rotate between freezer pancakes and oatmeal.
+In our house, that usually means we rotate between my how to freeze and reheat pancakes recipe and this recipe or my how to make your own instant oatmeal.

 microwave oatmeal in a bowl